 5. When and where are the meetings held?

-Meetings are usually held once a month at Mount Vernon Public Library from 7pm to 8pm.
+Meetings are usually held at Mount Vernon Public Library from 7pm to 8pm.

 6. What are the levels of officership?